martinzf/nanosat/README.md

 notebooks to read and write data over Bluetooth Low Energy (BLE).
 Each code folder serves a different purpose, indicated by its name: attitude calculation, sensor calibration, and tests, respectively.
 The `3dmodels` folder contains various parts of the build.
+The file `local_magfield_info.txt` contains the expected magnetic field at UCM, calculated via the most recent World Magnetic Model on the NOAA's website.

 ```
 nanosat